tart-telescope/tart_website/docs/docs/basics/get-tart-data.md

 ## Using the API directly

- The authentication is only need for API requests that modify the telescope properties (like uploading calibration gains and phases).THe API for the telescope is documented online (https://api.elec.ac.nz/docs/) and shows the restful API calls that can be made.
+ The authentication is only need for [API](/docs/basics/tart-api) requests that modify the telescope properties (like uploading calibration gains and phases).The [API](/docs/basics/tart-api) for the telescope is documented online (https://api.elec.ac.nz/docs/) and shows the restful API calls that can be made.
 ```
     wget -O test.json  https://api.elec.ac.nz/tart/mu-udm/api/v1/imaging/vis
 ```